 - Click on Finder > Applications > Utilities.

-- Open the Utilities folder and then tap on Terminal.
+- Open the utility folder and then tap on Terminal.

 - Type the command: Ping 127.0.0.1 and hit on Enter.

-- Wait a few moments so the process can run, and then press Control C to stop the test.
+- Wait a few moments for the process to run, then press Control C to stop the test.

 That’s it.
-Review the statistics at the bottom of the page, and if one or more ping fail to respond, it means packet loss.
+Review the statistics at the bottom of the page; if one or more ping fails to respond, it means packet loss.